 The Department for Transport’s Decarbonisation Plan noted, “While the reduction in use of public transport has been a short-term necessity, we want to ensure a speedy return to public transport and to support a growth in patronage as our rural areas, towns and cities return to life.”

 The Government must bolster confidence in public transport if we’re to see more people revert back to their previous travel behaviours and encourage other users to embrace public transport as a viable and sustainable commuting option.

-Public transport is a critical service – particularly for demographics with can’t drive, can’t afford private ownership and/or live-in rural areas.
-Increased patronage of busses, trains, trams and coaches can dramatically reduce the number of vehicles on the road, minimising congestion and the associated commuter emissions.
+Public transport is a critical service – particularly for demographics who can’t drive, can’t afford private ownership and/or live-in rural areas.
+Increased patronage of buses, trains, trams and coaches can dramatically reduce the number of vehicles on the road, minimising congestion and the associated commuter emissions.